bytesizedengineering/solderStencilVacuumTable/README.md

 # Solder Stencil Vacuum Table

 ![Project Image](/docs/project-image.png)
-*A brief one-liner describing the project.*
+A downdraft vacuum table for solder stencils.
+It helps keep the stencil flat against the PCB when applying solder paste to ensure proper application.

 ## 🚀 Overview
-This project is a downdraft vacuum table for solder stencils.
-It helps keep the stencil flat against the PCB when applying solder paste to ensure proper application.
+When it comes to assembling and soldering PCBs, there are a lot of different approaches you can take.
+Sometimes, I hand-place and hand-solder each individual component, but if I have a lot of boards to do, it's definitely faster to order a solder stencil.
+However, solder stencils can be tricky to get right.
+In my experience, if I don't have them perfectly flat, I'll often deposit too much solder paste, which causes problems down the road.
+In this project, I want to see if I can solve this problem using my shop vac.

 It was featured on the [DigiKey YouTube channel](https://www.youtube.com/@digikey) in [this video](#).

 ## 📂 Repository Structure